 In the case of such withdrawal from the College during the second week of a semester, there will be a tuition credit applied to the student account prorated through the first 60 percent of the term.
 Once 60 percent of the term has passed, the student will be responsible for all assessed tuition charges.

 The proration will depend on the payment period attended and is calculated by the number of completed days divided by the total number of days in the term.
 This calculation is the percent of the term completed.
 The last day of the term is the last day of final exams.
-For the fall term, the final day is the last of day exams during January term.
+For the fall term, the final day is the last of day exams during fall term.
 For the spring term, the last day of exams is the final day of exams for the spring term.
 The calculated percentage will determine the tuition liability for the semester and be the student responsibility for payment.
 If the percentage is 60% or greater, the student is responsible for all tuition charges for the term.

 Students who withdraw for medical reasons will follow the same proration listed above.